kauffmanes/cis275-course/content/week4/2-design-basics.md

 ---
-title: "Design Basics"
+title: "Design Basics, Part I"
-metaTitle: "Design Basics"
+metaTitle: "Design Basics, Part I"
-metaDescription: "Design Basics"
+metaDescription: "Design Basics, Part I"
 ---

 **THIS LECTURE WILL NOT BE ON THE HTML TEST!**